pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-130.md

   result.append([])
 ```

-!> [correction]: Whoops!
+> Correction: Whoops!
 This code actually introduces a bug, where `continue` prevents the `endIndex` from advancing.
 While this is a good demonstration of how hard it is to maintain code like this, it wasn't intended 😬!
 A more resilient `precondition` could have caught this, though!

 @T(00:30:06)
 Now when we run benchmarks we don't hit the precondition: